Community Views: What Is Biopsy Really Like?

 “Not bad at all no pain.”

 “It went smooth.
 You just lied on your side.
 The doctor put an anesthetic in your booty.
 Then he puts about 8 very thin darts one by one inside your bottom.
-It’s doesn’t hurt.
+It doesn’t hurt.
 It takes about 5 minutes for the procedure.
 You are all done.
 You will bleed a little from your behind when you go to the bathroom.
 But it heals fast.”

-“My husband was terrified to have the biopsy done but they numbed up his a-hole and he didn't feel much”
+“My husband was terrified to have the biopsy done, but they numbed up his a-hole and he didn't feel much”

-“It wasn't bad had it done early in the morning was doing yard work in the afternoon.
+“It wasn't bad.
+Had it done early in the morning, was doing yard work in the afternoon.
 Gives you a chance to save your own life”

 “Biopsy was a piece of cake!”